zeynep-ty/Earthquake-Damage-Prediction-and-Rental-Prices-in-Istanbul/README.md

   - **H3 - Floor Level vs Earthquake Risk Interaction:**
       - **Null Hypothesis(H0):** Floor level has the same impact on rental prices across low-risk and high-risk neighborhoods.
       - **Alternative Hypothesis(H3):** Higher-floor apartments become cheaper in high-risk neighborhoods compared to low-risk ones, showing that people are more worried about living on upper floors when the earthquake risk is higher.

+## Results and Interpretation

+### Exploratory Data Analysis (EDA)

+The merged dataset successfully integrates rental listings with detailed neighborhood-level earthquake indicators.
+Earthquake-related variables are transformed into normalized ratios and a unified earthquake risk index, enabling consistent comparisons across districts and neighborhoods.

+Rental prices are heavily right-skewed and show substantial spatial variation across Istanbul.
+Property characteristics such as apartment size, number of rooms, building age, and floor level exhibit clear and interpretable relationships with price per square meter.
+In comparison, earthquake risk shows a negative but moderate association with rental prices: higher-risk neighborhoods tend to have lower average prices per m², although this effect is weaker than that of core property features.

+These findings motivate formal hypothesis testing to assess the statistical significance and magnitude of these relationships.

+---

+### Hypothesis Testing Results

+**H1 – Earthquake Risk vs Rental Prices**

+Both Pearson correlation analysis and group-based comparisons indicate a statistically significant relationship between earthquake risk and rental prices.
+The correlation between the earthquake risk index and log(price per m²) is moderate and negative (r ≈ –0.25), with a p-value far below the 0.05 significance level.
+Similarly, low-risk neighborhoods exhibit substantially higher mean rental prices per m² than high-risk neighborhoods.

+These results suggest that earthquake risk is reflected in rental prices in Istanbul, leading to rejection of the null hypothesis for H1.

+---

+**H2 – Building Age × Earthquake Risk Interaction**

+Regression results confirm that building age has a statistically significant negative effect on rental prices per m² across all neighborhoods.
+However, the magnitude of this effect differs by risk group.
+Contrary to expectations, the negative impact of age is stronger in low-risk neighborhoods than in high-risk ones.

+Because older buildings are not discounted more heavily in high-risk areas, the evidence does not support H2.
+Therefore, the null hypothesis cannot be rejected.

+---

+**H3 – Floor Level × Earthquake Risk Interaction**

+Floor level has a statistically significant positive effect on rental prices in both low-risk and high-risk neighborhoods.
+However, this positive effect is substantially weaker in high-risk areas.
+While higher floors command strong price premiums in low-risk neighborhoods, this premium is noticeably reduced where earthquake risk is elevated.

+This asymmetric effect supports the alternative hypothesis, leading to rejection of the null hypothesis for H3.

+---

+### Machine Learning Results

+Across all tested models, non-linear approaches outperform the linear baseline, indicating that rental price formation in Istanbul is not well described by simple linear relationships.
+Among these models, Random Forest achieves the strongest and most stable performance under cross-validation.

+Feature importance analysis shows that structural apartment characteristics remain the dominant drivers of rental prices.
+Nevertheless, earthquake risk indicators contribute meaningful predictive signal, complementing the statistical findings from the hypothesis testing stage.
+Moderate R² values across models suggest that important explanatory factors—such as neighborhood amenities, construction quality, and broader market conditions—are not fully captured in the dataset.